First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Conclusions

-\item The phase-resolved analysis identifies one phase bin where the PD exceeds its MDP$_{99}$.
-At pulse maximum, the measurement yields ${\rm PD}=10.3\pm3.1$\% and ${\rm PA}=73\degr\pm9\degr$.
-Together with lower-significance measurements in the remaining bins, these results trace a smooth rotation of the PA across the pulse by $\approx 140\degr$.
+\item The phase-resolved analysis identifies one phase bin in which the PD exceeds its MDP$_{99}$.
+At pulse maximum, the measurement yields ${\rm PD}=10.2_{-3.0}^{+3.1}$\% and ${\rm PA}=83\degr\pm9\degr$.
+Together with lower-significance measurements in the remaining bins, these results trace a smooth rotation of the PA across the pulse by $\approx 150\degr$.
 When all phase bins are combined in a joint statistical test, the overall detection significance reaches $3.3\sigma$.

 \item Fitting the phase dependence of the binned polarimetric data with the RVM yields two plausible geometric solutions.
-The unbinned analysis indicates that one of them statistically dominates, and we adopt it as the preferred geometry.
+The unbinned analysis indicates that one of them statistically dominates, and we therefore adopt it as the preferred geometry, yielding a phase-independent PD of $6.1\pm1.1$\% in the 2--8~keV band. \end{enumerate}

-\item Using the RVM solution, we performed an event-by-event derotation of the Stokes parameters to remove the phase-dependent PA swing.
-After the derotation, the phase-averaged polarization is detected at the $5.2\sigma$ level.